renovatebot/renovate/docs/usage/self-hosted-experimental-flags.md

 ## `disableDockerHubTags`

+By default, Renovate uses the _Docker Hub_ API (`https://hub.docker.com`) to fetch tags.

-If added to the `experimentalFlags` list, Renovate will stop using the Docker Hub API (`https://hub.docker.com`) to fetch tags and instead use the normal Docker API for images pulled from `https://index.docker.io`.
+But when you set the `disableDockerHubTags` flag, Renovate will instead fetch tags from the normal _Docker_ API, for images pulled from `https://index.docker.io`.

 Example usage: